 “Sticket” is a portmanteau of the words “sticker” and “ticket.”
 The Sticket Lead accepts the ticket and sticker submissions, wrangles the selection committees, and orders the final product.

-The Survival Guide Lead is responsible for obtaining content for and editing the Survival Guide.
+The Survival Guide Lead is responsible for editing, designing, and printing the Survival Guide.

 The Ticket Distribution Lead is responsible for being in charge of everything pertaining to the distribution and sale of tickets to the event.
 This lead is not responsible for overseeing the design or printing process (that’s the Sticket Design/Ordering lead).
 This lead is encouraged to recruit some assistants.
 To fill this position, you should be an organized person who can meet deadlines and doesn’t mind fielding lots and lots of questions.